Liar, Liar, Lick, Spit (poetry)

 Photo credit: Graham Warman

-Emma Neale has published five novels and six poetry collections.
+Emma Neale has published six novels, seven poetry collections and a short fiction collection and won multiple awards for her work.
 Her work has featured in more than 30 magazines, newspapers and journals, and several anthologies.
 Reviewer John McCrystal described Neale’s novel, Little Moon, as ‘flawlessly written, deploying a wealth of descriptive imagery’.
 Pam Henson described Night Swimming as a ‘careful dissection of experience into observation, exploration and response’.

 Raised in Christchurch, San Diego, California and Wellington, Emma worked and studied in England.
 She has a PhD from University College London, UK, and after ‘back-migrating’ to New Zealand, worked for ten years as editor then senior editor for Longacre Press.
 She now freelances for local and overseas publishers, and on alternate years, runs a poetry workshop paper at the University of Otago.
-In 2017 Emma was announced as the new editor for New Zealand’s well known and long-standing literary and arts journal Landfall.
+For three years (2017-2021) Emma was editor for New Zealand’s well known and long-standing literary and arts journal Landfall.

 Emma Neale’s website